AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

     In this example, Alibaba Cloud will refund USD 10 for the instance configuration downgrade.

--   Example 2: The configurations of a new instance have been upgraded after the instance was in use for some period of time, and are downgraded after another period of time.
+-   Example 2: New Instance B has been upgraded after it was in use for some period of time, and is downgraded after another period of time.

     Assume that on the first day of a calendar month, you purchased a 30-day subscription instance \(Instance B\) at the price of USD 1/day and paid USD 30 in total.
 On the 11th day of the calendar month, you upgraded the configurations of the instance.
 The price of the new instance configurations was USD 2/day.
 You paid the price difference P between the original and new instance configurations.
 The following formula is used to calculate P: P = \(USD 2/day - USD 1/day\) × \(30 days - 10 days\) = USD 20.
 On the 21st day of the calendar month, you initiate a configuration downgrade for the instance.
 The price of the new instance configurations is USD 0.5/day.
 The refundable amount is calculated in the following manner: